abdenlab/oxbow/docs/user-guide/quickstart.md

 ds.pl()
 ```

-If the index file exists in the same location as the source file, it can usually be inferred.
+If the index file exists in the same location as the source file, it is automatically detected.

 ```{code-cell} ipython3
 ox.from_bam("data/sample.bam").regions(["chr1", "chr3"]).pl()